do4am/RA-ML-5G-CRAN/LearningAlgorithm/Train-data/readme.txt

 Format of 3 columns: X Y Labels

-20% of the training set is for validating during training.
+Note: 20% of the training set is for validating during training.